elastic/rally/docs/adding_tracks.rst

 The numbers under the ``documents`` property are needed to verify integrity and provide progress reports.
 Determine the correct document count with ``wc -l documents.json``.
 For the size in bytes, use ``stat -f %z documents.json`` on macOS and ``stat -c %s documents.json`` on GNU/Linux.

 .. note::
    This tutorial assumes that you want to benchmark a version of Elasticsearch prior to 7.0.0.
-If you want to benchmark Elasticsearch 7.0.0 or later you need to remove the ``types`` property above.
+If you want to benchmark Elasticsearch 7.0.0 or later you need to remove the ``types`` property above - i.e. replace ''"types": [ "docs" ]'' with ''"types": [ "_doc" ]'' in ``track.json``.

 .. note::